Zaki Alhadif

 Zaki Alhadif (זאכי אלחדיף; 1890 – October 27 1938) was a Sephardic Jewish politician in Mandatory Palestine who served as the mayor of Tiberias.

+Alhadif was appointed as a temporary mayor in October 1923.
+He was elected to the post in the 1927 Municipal Councils elections in Mandatory Palestine, and reacted in 1934.

-Alhadif was elected to power in October 1929.
-He was one of the signatories to an open letter calling for the 1929 Palestine riots to end.
+Alhdif was one of the signatories to an open letter calling for the 1929 Palestine riots to end.

 Alhadif administrated Tiberias during the 1938 Tiberias massacre, and was assassinated on October 27 that year.

 Alhadif was a supporter of Zionism.